Frequently Asked Questions

 How do I get from the airport, train or bus station to campus?

-- No matter which mode of transportation and/or arrival time, if we have your transportation information, and you requested the shuttle, we will have someone there to meet you.
+- EYF staff will be at the airport/train station/bus station to greet your child; no matter which mode of transportation and/or arrival time, if we have your information and you requested the shuttle, we will have a staff member there to meet your child.

 How about transportation to the program?